daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 [Scipy](https://scipy.org/) is another powerhouse in scientific Python analysis.
 Here specifically I leveraged scipy.signal.spectrogram, which automatically calculates the spectrogram for you.

 ## Scikit-Learn
-Beloved to machine learning enthusiasts everywhere [scikit-learn](https://scikit-learn.org/stable/index.html) contains prebuilt machine learning models ready to implement.
+Beloved to machine learning enthusiasts everywhere, [scikit-learn](https://scikit-learn.org/stable/index.html) contains prebuilt machine learning models ready to implement.
 In this case, I leveraged their data scaling and DBSCAN clustering implementations.

 ## Plotly
 [Plotly](https://plotly.com/python/) is a widely used plotting library which enables easy interactive plots which can be saved as interactive.
 They are the plots you'll see embedded here.